deividcingolani/acamica-api/README.md

 I decide build an api for students and other for payments because I think in a next feature where we can implement other modules.

+Branches
+Develop: Where We can develop our application
+Master: since is deploy our application

 Requirements